SQLCipher is a standalone fork of SQLite that adds security features. It's frequently used in industries where offline data security matters.

 The rest are not mandatory, feel free to set them up on your own!

 .jar file that we’ve downloaded recently?

-If your answer was no, please have a look Getting the right driver
+No, please have a look at Getting the right driver.
+Yes, Let‘s continue ...

 Add Fileand Select that